echotheworld/ITEC116_Project/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/license/MIT).

 ---